kraterkraken/hrm/README.md

-Interpreter for a programming language based on the game "Human Resource Machine"
+Interpreter for a programming language which is a superset of the language in the game "Human Resource Machine".

 Usage: